mdfworks/thank-you-for-your-time/README.md

-# Ehank you for your time ...and vice versa.
+# Thank you for your time ...and vice versa.
 Permanent analog clock ⏱